Credit Card Debt for Women: Cut Interest, Escape APR Traps

 Individually minor, together they compound into lost potential.

-The Federal Reserve (2023) found that households with high revolving balances invest less in education, health, and retirement — invisible sacrifices that echo for decades.
+Household finance research suggests that high revolving balances can crowd out spending on education, health, savings, and retirement — invisible sacrifices that echo for decades.

 The Exhaustion of Carrying Debt